- Hepatitis A is a vaccine-preventable liver infection caused by hepatitis A virus (HAV).

 What Is Hepatitis A?

 Hepatitis A is a liver infection caused by the hepatitis A virus (HAV).
 Hepatitis A can be transmitted when a person ingests the virus from food, drinks, or other objects that have been contaminated by small amounts of stool from an infected person.
 This can happen through unwashed hands when an infected person prepares food, by close personal contact such as during sex, or caring for someone who is ill.
 HAV is highly contagious and can range from a mild illness lasting a few weeks to severe illness lasting several months.
-Unlike hepatitis B and C, HAV does not cause a long-term, chronic liver infection.
-Although most people who get hepatitis A are only sick for a few weeks, in rare cases, HAV can cause liver failure and death.
+Unlike hepatitis B and C, HAV infection does not cause long-term, chronic liver disease.
+Although most people who get hepatitis A are only sick for a few weeks, in rare cases, HAV infection can cause liver failure and death.
 This is more common in individuals with existing liver disease and other illnesses often seen in homeless persons.

 Most children under 6 years of age do not have symptoms when they get hepatitis A. Older children and adults will usually have symptoms.
 The symptoms will generally clear-up within 2 months of infection and may include:

 - Loss of appetite

 - Stomach pain

-Once a person becomes infected with HAV, the person develops antibodies that protect from getting the virus again.
-The best way to prevent HAV is by getting vaccinated.
+Once a person becomes infected with HAV, the person develops antibodies that protect them from getting the virus again.
+The best way to prevent HAV infection is by getting vaccinated.

 How Many People Have Hepatitis A?

-Globally, HAV is most common in countries with poor sanitary conditions and hygienic practices and transitional economies according to the World Health Organization.
+Globally, HAV infection is most common in countries with poor sanitary conditions and hygienic practices and transitional economies according to the World Health Organization .

 Who Is Most Affected?

-Anyone who has not been vaccinated or previously infected can get HAV.
-The most common risk factors among people with new HAV infections include: 1) coming in direct contact with persons who have HAV; 2) traveling to countries where HAV infection is more common; 3) drug use (injection and non-injection); 4) homelessness and 5) having sex with an infected person.
+Anyone who has not been vaccinated or previously infected can become infected with HAV.
+The most common risk factors among people with new HAV infections include: 1) drug use (injection and non-injection); 2) having sex with an infected person; 3) coming in direct contact with persons who have HAV infection; 4) homelessness and 5) traveling to countries where HAV infection is more common.

 For countries where HAV infection is common, the risk factors are poor sanitation and lack of clean, safe drinking water.